bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/02-GROMACS-part1.md

 complete?
 You can see the walltime and performance of your code by running `tail md.log`.
 This simulation is meant to perform 10,000 steps, each of which should simulate 2 ps of "real-life" time.
-The "Walltime" tells you how quickly the job ran on ARCHER2, and the "Performance data will let you know how many nanoseconds you can run in a day, and how many hours it will take to run a nanosecond of simulation.
+The "Walltime" tells you how quickly the job ran on MareNostrum, and the "Performance" data will let you know how many nanoseconds you can run in a day, and how many hours it will take to run a nanosecond of simulation.